dry-rb/dry-operation/docsite/source/configuration.html.md

 ### Customizing wrapped methods

-You can customize which methods can handled steps using the `.operate_on` class method:
+You can customize which methods can handle steps using the `.operate_on` class method:

 ```ruby
 class MyOperation < Dry::Operation